 Note: Splash pads and spray pads are examples of interactive play attractions.

-(26)“Leisure river” means a channeled flow of water of near-constant depth in which the water is moved by pumps or other means of propulsion to provide a river-like flow that transports patrons over a defined path.
-A leisure river may include play features and devices.
-A leisure river may also be referred to as a tubing pool or a current channel.
+(25) “Leisure river” means a channeled flow of water of near-constant depth in which the water is moved by pumps or other means of propulsion to provide a river-like flow that transports patrons over a defined path.

-(27)“Lifeguard” means a person holding all of the following certifications

-Lifeguard certification, limited to one or more of the following:

-A current American Red Cross Lifeguard Training certificate.

-A Young Men’s Christian Association Lifeguarding certificate.

-An International Lifeguard Training Program certificate.

-National Aquatic Safety Company Lifeguard Training Program.

-Note: CPR certification through this program is only valid for lifeguards working at a certified National Aquatic Safety Company Lifeguard Training Program facility with current certification.

-Other lifeguard certification approved by the department.

-(b) First aid certification, limited to one or more of the following:

-1. A standard first aid certificate from the American Red Cross.

-2. Other first aid certification approved by the department.
+(26) “Lifeguard” means a person holding a certificate from a course or courses that meet(s) the criteria for lifeguarding, first aid and CPR/AED training and certification set forth in the 2018 Model Aquatic Health Code or as approved by the department.

-Note: CPR certification through this program is only valid for lifeguards working at a certified National Aquatic Safety Company Lifeguard Training Program facility with current certification.
-A listing of approved courses may be obtained by contacting DATCP.
+Note: A listing of approved courses may be obtained by contacting the department. e-mail datcpdfrsrec@wisconsin.gov or contact the Bureau of Food and Recreational Businesses at (608) 224−4702 or PO Box 8911, Madison, Wisconsin 53708−8911.

-(28)“Lifeguard and attendant staffing plan” means a written description how lifeguards and attendants will be used at pools.
+(27) “Lifeguard and attendant staffing plan” means a written description about how lifeguards and attendants will be used at pools.

-(29) “Material safety data sheet” means written information that details the hazards associated with a chemical and gives information on its safe use.

-(30)“Nontethered floatable” means a floatation device added to a pool that is not tethered to the pool basin, allowing movement of the device around the water.
+(28) “Nontethered floatable” means a floatation device added to a pool that is not tethered to the pool basin, allowing movement of the device around the water (examples include: floating pads, carts or trucks).
 Rubber tubes in Leisure Rivers and swim wings are not considered nontethered floatables.

-(31)“NSF” means National Sanitation Foundation.
+(29) “NSF” means National Sanitation Foundation.